Did you know that there are “hot” and “cold” methods of composting? Read on to learn more.

 Size: A hot compost pile should be a 3-foot cube, at minimum; a 4-foot cube is preferred.
 The pile will shrink as the ingredients decompose.

-One part high-nitrogen green plant matter (green plant and vegetable refuse, grass clippings, weeds, trimmings, kitchen scraps—but avoid meat, dairy, and fat) and good-quality soil
+- One part high-nitrogen green plant matter (green plant and vegetable refuse, grass clippings, weeds, trimmings, kitchen scraps—but avoid meat, dairy, and fat)

-Pile the ingredients like a layer cake, with 2 to 4 carbon materials on the bottom (twigs and woody stems here will help air to circulate into the pile).
-Next, add a layer of soil.
-Add 2 to 4 inches of nitrogen-based materials, followed by soil.
+Pile the ingredients like a layer cake, with carbon materials on the bottom (twigs and woody stems here will help air to circulate into the pile).
+Next, cover the layer with soil.
+Add nitrogen-based materials, followed by soil.
 Repeat until the pile reaches 2 to 3 feet high.

-Soak the pile at its start and water periodically; its consistency should be that of a damp sponge.
+Soak the pile at its start and water periodically; its consistency should be that of a damp (not wet) sponge.

 Check the temperature of the pile with a compost thermometer or an old kitchen thermometer.
 A temperature of 110°F to 140°F is desirable.
 If you have no heat or insufficient heat, add nitrogen in the form of soft green ingredients or organic fertilizer.